ponysmith/tabletrim/README.md

 Additional docs
 -----------------
-For additional documentation about tabletrim.js, visit:
+For additional documentation about tabletrim.js and a listing of options, visit:

 http://ponysmith.github.io/tabletrim